Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-Researchers estimate that genetics account for about 50 percent of a person’s risk for developing alcohol use disorder.
-The environment and other factors play an equal role.13
+Researchers estimate that genetics account for about 50 percent of a person’s risk for developing AUD.11 However, it’s important to note that genetics is just one factor.
+The following can also interact and influence a person’s vulnerability to alcoholism:

 Over 3 million people use BetterHelp.
 Their services are: